 Lauren spoke on caregiver support and practical resources for caregivers: the value of a Care Manager - a useful resource even when the senior feels they are still able to live independently, and having an advocate and remaining independent.

-September 8 – Is long-term care insurance necessary?
+Long Term Care Insurance Update Is long-term care insurance necessary?
+(September, 2018)

 Dawn addressed questions and debunked myths about long-term care insurance.
 For instance,